 - Your post-operative dressing has three layers.
-Your incisions were closed with stitches.
-The non-absorbable sutures are removed 10 to 14 days after surgery. - The second layer is gauze pads to help absorb some water that will leak from your knee for the first couple hours after surgery.
-Occasionally, there will also be a small amount of blood mixed with this water this is normal. - The outer layer is a long ace wrap that was wrapped around your leg from the foot up to your thigh.
+Your incisions were closed with staples.
+These will be removed 10-14 days after surgery - The second layer is gauze pads to help absorb some water that will leak from your knee for the first couple hours after surgery.
+Occasionally, there will also be a small amount of blood mixed with this water - this is normal. - The outer layer is a long ace wrap that was wrapped around your leg from the foot up to your thigh.
 We wrap the whole leg, not just the knee, so that the ace wrap does not act like a tourniquet causing the lower leg to swell. - Keep dressing on for 3-5 days.
-After removing the dressing, keep wounds covered with fresh band aides and clean dry gauze. - OK to get wet in shower after 3-5 days and all draining has stopped.
-Do not scrub over the incisions Let the soapy water run over the incision but do not rub.
-Pat dry with a clean towel. - Do not submerge in water until incisions are fully healed, this may take up to 4 weeks.
+After removing the dressing, keep wounds covered with clean dry gauze. - Keep dry for 2 weeks, sponge baths only - Do not submerge in water until incisions are fully healed, this may take up to 4 weeks.